neonkore/tllist/README.md

 project.
 But see sections below for other ways.

+### Installing

+tllist can be installed as a system library.
+You can then use `pkg-config --cflags tllist` to get the compiler flags needed to set the include path.

+If you are running Arch Linux, there's a bundled [PKGBUILD](PKGBUILD) you can use.

 ### Meson

 You can use tllist as a subproject.
 In your main project's